zitadel/zitadel/docs/docs/legal/service-description/cloud-service-description.md

 #### Benefits over using open source / community license

-- [Enterprise supported features](support-services.md) are only supported under an Enterprise license
+- [Enterprise supported features](support-services) are only supported under an Enterprise license
+- Individual [onboarding support](./support-services#onboarding-support) tailored to your needs and team
-- Get access to our support with a [Service Level Agreement](support-services.md#service-level-agreement) that is tailored to your needs
+- Get access to our support with a [Service Level Agreement](support-services#service-level-agreement) that is tailored to your needs
-- Benefit from personal [technical account management](support-services.md#technical-account-manager) provided by our engineers to help you with architecture, integration, migration, and operational improvements of your setup
+- Benefit from personal [technical account management](support-services#technical-account-manager) provided by our engineers to help you with architecture, integration, migration, and operational improvements of your setup

 #### Benefits over ZITADEL Cloud